Cyber-Diver404/Cyber-Diver404.github.io/_projects/2_project.md

 This year, in partnership with the Georgia Fintech Acadamy, they held a competion for KSU students to give a pitch for a potential fintch application or tool.
 I was one of the two chosen students to give my pitch to the entire seminar, where their would be a group of judges that would determine the winner.

-    testing
-    123 123

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">